Bhandarkar Oriental Research Institute

-The Bhandarkar Oriental Research Institute (BORI) is located in Pune, Maharashtra, India.
-It was founded on 6 July 1917 and named after Ramakrishna Gopal Bhandarkar (1837–1925), long regarded as the founder of Indology (Orientalism) in India.
+The Bhandarkar Oriental Research Institute (BORI) is a research institute involved in the conservation, preservation, and research of old manuscripts and rare books related to Orientalism, particularly Indology.
+It is located in Pune, Maharashtra, India.
+It was founded on 6 July 1917 and named after Ramakrishna Gopal Bhandarkar (1837–1925), a scholar of Orientalism.
 The institute is well known for its collection of old Sanskrit and Prakrit manuscripts.

 The institute

 This institute is of a public trust registered under Act XXI of 1860.
 Initially, the institute received an annual grant of 3,000 rupees from the government of Bombay.
 Presently, it is partially supported by annual grants from the government of Maharashtra.
 The institute also receives grants from the government of India and the University Grants Commission for specific research projects.

 The institute has one of the largest collections of rare books and manuscripts in South Asia, consisting of over 125,000 books and 29,510 manuscripts.
 The institute publishes a journal, Annals of the Bhandarkar Oriental Research Institute, four times a year.
 The institute also hosts the Manuscripts Resource and Conservation Centre under the auspices of the National Mission for Manuscripts, a project of the Ministry of Culture of the government of India.
-In 2007, the Rigveda manuscripts preserved at the Institute were included in UNESCO’s Memory of the World Register.
+In 2007, the Rigveda manuscripts preserved at the Institute were included in UNESCO's Memory of the World Register.